-The network The commissioner The Social Care Provider Within the rehabilitation network, specialist services work with place based services to ensure comprehensive care packages are joined up across the disease trajectory.
+The network The commissioner The Health and Social Care Co-ordinator Within the rehabilitation network, specialist services work with place based services to ensure comprehensive care packages are joined up across the disease trajectory.
 Within the rehabilitation network, commissioners and providers work together to ensure integrated systems.
 Through the network, providers work collaboratively to manage people's needs.
 I ensure that people can have their needs met, by commissioning local services.
 I recognise that people may benefit from working with two services over the same period to optimise outcomes.
 I ensure services including health care for the elderly and rehabilitation medicine services are delivered in care homes.
 Where local services cannot meet specialist needs I support 'provider collaboratives' and commission 'out of area' services.
 Where an individual has highly specialist needs I ensure that the pathways for commissioning these are clear.
+This also includes major housing adaptations, specialised equipment and assistive technology including wheelchair provision.
 I support people to attend appointments.
-When equipment is needed I can Obtain and arrange maintenance of equipment.
-I am trained appropriately to support people to use the equipment.
+When equipment is needed I can - Obtain and arrange maintenance of equipment. - Ensure the clinician is trained appropriately to support people to use the equipment.